Junius Spencer Morgan III: Personal life

 Junius Morgan died on October 19, 1960.
 His wife survived him and later died on December 18, 1974.
 They are both buried at Cedar Hill Cemetery (Hartford, Connecticut), along with his father and grandfather.

 Activities and interests

 He served as commodore of the New York Yacht Club from 1933 to 1935.
 Both his father and grandfather had previously served as commodore of the club.

-His family's main residence was the 'Salutation' estate, which is located on Long Island in Glen Cove, New York.
+His family's main residence was the Salutation estate, designed by architect, Roger Bullard, which is located on Dosoris Island on Long Island in Glen Cove, New York.
 This home was built around 1929 for Junius Morgan and his wife.
 The property is no longer owned by the Morgan family, but it is still in private hands and used as a residence.

 This location was used to portray the Larrabee family's mansion in the movie Sabrina.
 The movie made extensive use of this mansion's interiors during the filming.